 The American Studies discipline was recommended to me by a colleague working at the intersection of the arts and social justice.
 GW’s program interested me for its excellent reputation and proximity to the stupendous research assets of Washington D.C.

-What piece of advice would you give, or what piece of advice has been most influential to you, about living around GW and in DC?
+What piece of advice would you give, or what piece of advice has been most influential to you, about living around GW/in Washington, D.C.?

 Get a reader card at the Library of Congress, and don’t forget to look up.

 Is there one book/piece of media that inspired you to pursue the field American Studies?
 If so, which one and why?

 A little known book by Booker T. Washington called The Man Farthest Down, in which Washington chronicles his survey trip across Europe comparing the lives of poor Europeans to those of blacks living in the American South.

 If you were tasked with introducing yourself to a person only by recommending to them one film, which would you choose and why?